About our Pollinator Habitat

 Pollinator Week 2021

-For Pollinator Week 2021 (June 21-27), GHS is hosting a virtual field trip for students.
-“Wild about Pollinators!” will be available on YouTube at 10am on Wednesday, June 23rd.
-For students and educators who cannot view the live event, the video will be available immediately afterward using the same link.
+For Pollinator Week 2021 (June 21-27), GHS hosted a virtual field trip for students.
+“Wild about Pollinators!” is now available on-demand for the public, or students and educators who could not attend the live event.
+The video is available using the same link.